Thermalization at the femtoscale seen in high-energy Pb+Pb collisions

 For collisions with the same $N_{ch}$, $[p_t]$ fluctuates from event to event.
 After subtracting trivial statistical fluctuations, the remaining dynamical fluctuations~\cite{Adams:2003uw} are very small, below 1\% in central Pb+Pb collisions at the LHC~\cite{Abelev:2014ckr}.
-These dynamical fluctuations are the focus of our study.
+These small dynamical fluctuations are the focus of our study.
 The left panel of Fig.~\ref{fig:panelplot} (c) displays their variance as a function of $N_{ch}$~\cite{ATLAS:2022dov}.
 The striking phenomenon is a steep decrease, by a factor $\sim 2$, over a narrow interval of $N_{ch}$ around $3700$.
-This behavior is not reproduced by models of the collision in which the Pb+Pb collision is treated as a superposition of independent nucleon-nucleon collisions, such as the HIJING model~\cite{Wang:1991hta}, where the decrease of the variance is proportional to $1/N_{ch}$~\cite{Abelev:2014ckr,Bhatta:2021qfk} for all $N_{ch}$.
+This behavior is not reproduced by models of the collision in which the Pb+Pb collision is treated as a superposition of independent nucleon-nucleon collisions, such as the HIJING model~\cite{Wang:1991hta,Gyulassy:1994ew}, where the decrease of the variance is proportional to $1/N_{ch}$~\cite{Abelev:2014ckr,Bhatta:2021qfk} for all $N_{ch}$.

 We will argue that the impact parameter, $b$, plays a crucial role in this phenomenon.
 The relation between $N_{ch}$ and $b$ is not one-to-one, and $[p_t]$ depends on both quantities.
-In order to illustrate this dependence, we simulate 150 collisions at $b=0$ using relativistic viscous hydrodynamics, and evaluate $[p_t]$ and $N_{ch}$ for every collision.
+In order to illustrate this dependence, we simulate 150 collisions at $b=0$ using relativistic viscous hydrodynamics, and evaluate $N_{ch}$ and $[p_t]$ for every collision.
 Figure~\ref{fig:hydro} displays their distribution.
-The first observation is that they span a finite range: Fluctuations around the mean extend up to $\sim 15\%$ for $N_{ch}$, and to $\sim 3\%$ for $[p_t]$.
-The second observation is that there is a positive correlation between $[p_t]$ and $N_{ch}$.
+The first observation is that they span a finite range.
+Fluctuations around the mean extend up to $\sim 14\%$ for $N_{ch}$, and to $\sim 3\%$ for $[p_t]$.
+They originate from quantum fluctuations at different levels: In the positions of nucleons at the time of impact~\cite{Miller:2007ri}, in the partonic content of the nucleons~\cite{Gelis:2010nm}, and in the process of particle production.\footnote{We only consider spherical nuclei.
+For deformed nuclei, one must also consider fluctuations in their orientations, which affect both the multiplicity~\cite{STAR:2015mki} and the momentum per particle~\cite{Giacalone:2019pca}.} Modern hydrodynamic simulations take these fluctuations into account~\cite{Aguiar:2001ac} by implementing a different initial density profile (the initial condition of hydrodynamic equations) in every collision.
+The second observation in Fig.~\ref{fig:hydro} is that there is a positive correlation between $[p_t]$ and $N_{ch}$ in hydrodynamics.